News

 splashsurf

-: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminalsplashsurf_lib
+: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal.
+Install withcargo install splashsurf

-: Library that implements the reconstruction pipeline used by the CLI.
-Allows to integrate the reconstruction procedure directly into other Rust applications.
-Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.
+: Rust library that implements the reconstruction method used by the CLI.
+Allows integrating the reconstruction procedure directly into other Rust applications.
+Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline. - 🐍

 splashsurf